ibm-cloud-docs/vpc/vpc_image_from_volume.md

 When you create an image from a volume, the encryption for that image depends on the way that you created the image:

 * If you're creating a new instance and boot volume with default IBM-managed encryption, then the image from that boot volume inherits the IBM-managed encryption.
-However,

 * You can specify your own root key when you create the image.
 This key is called a [customer root key](/docs/vpc?topic=vpc-vpc-encryption-about#vpc-customer-managed-encryption), or CRK.
 In the API, for example, you'd make a `POST/images` call and specify the boot volume ID and the CRN of your root key.